 Abbi has lived in Sapulpa her entire life and graduated from Sapulpa High School in 2016.
 One of her favorite things about working at ACVH is getting to provide affordable, yet exceptional vet care to her hometown and help spread awareness about proper pet care.

-Kelsey started working as a vet tech two years ago and prior to that was she was a kennel tech.
+Kelsey started working as a vet tech in 2017 and prior to that she was a kennel tech.
 Although, Kelsey enjoys the interaction with animals in the back side of the hospital, she is using the knowledge she gained working as a technician and kennel technician to compliment the front side of our hospital at Advanced Care as a member of our outstanding team of receptionists.

 Kelsey is the youngest of three children and the only girl.
-Kelsey’s hobbies include taking her devious Anatolian Shepherd mix, Bodhi, and Lobo, her laid back, 5 year old Pyrenees/Husky mix, rescue dogs on hikes at Osage National Park.
-She also has one dachshund.
-Tink is a 5 year old, neurotic, red dapple, with a personality much bigger than her small size.
-Kelsey also enjoys hiking, reading, OSU Baseball and Softball, Marine life and her pets.
+Kelsey’s hobbies include taking Bodhi, her devious rescue Anatolian Shepherd mix, on hikes at Osage National Park.
+She also has one dachshund, Tink a 9 year old, neurotic, red dapple, with a personality much bigger than her small size.
+Kelsey also enjoys hiking, reading, OSU Baseball and Softball, and anything Marine life.

 Rylee was the little girl who always knew working with animals is what she would do when she grew up.
 Rylee interned at a Veterinary Clinic in high school and as soon as she had the opportunity she went to work at a veterinary clinic.
 Her focus is mostly geared toward canine rehabilitation and massage therapy.
 Her goal is to continue her education to become a certified canine massage therapist.